Introduction

 • Profiling rural youth to help address bottlenecks to design better inclusion projects and awareness campaigns.

-• Peer-to-peer is an effective way to improve the education level among youth.
+• Peer-to-peer learning is an effective way to improve the education level among youth.

 • Providing access to childcare, safe transportation, and training for women.